St Peter's College: Strategies for improvement in years 7–13

 Teachers wanted to test whether the STEM approach to education could be applied through a technology unit.

 The year 8 students were set an engineering challenge – to move marbles from one container to another.
 Students were taught about pneumatics, hydraulics, and mechanisms and analysed a small robot with a mechanical arm.
 Discussions on the use of robotics in the car industry linked to the technology faculty overall theme of sustainability.
 The students learned scientific knowledge around forces and motion.
 They had to develop a mechanical arm through technological practice and use mathematics to work out the correct sizes for parts.

-It was apparent to the teachers that as technology teachers they did have the capacity to deliver STEM education, and they could see that technology as a curriculum area provides access to many knowledge bases.
+It was apparent to the teachers that as technology teachers they did have the capacity to deliver STEM education.
+They could see that technology as a learning area provides access to many knowledge bases.